CriticalBlue/demo-approov-io-web/README.md

 sudo docker-compose up --detach
 ```

-Traefik will handle creation and renewal of LetsEncrypt certificates for you.
+Traefik will handle creation and renewal of Let'sEncrypt certificates for you.

 Finally, check it works by visiting https://demo.approov.io.
 Bear in mind that it may take some seconds for having a valid certificate.